-The auctions held by Poly Auction (Hong Kong) Limited (“Poly Auction (Hong Kong)” or “our company”) are conducted according to the Conditions of Business, Important Notices, Important Notices about Bidding Registration and Important Notice about Payment, and anyone participating in the auction should read the terms carefully.
+The auctions held by Poly Auction (Hong Kong) Limited (“Poly Auction (Hong Kong)”or“our company”) are conducted according to the Conditions of Business, Important Notices, Important Notices about Bidding Registration, Important Notice about Payment and Important Notice about Storage Collection Shipping and Export, and anyone participating in the auction should read the terms carefully.
 These Conditions and rules may be revised by announcement or verbal notification without prior notice.

 In certain circumstances, Poly Auction (Hong Kong) may print in the catalogue the history of ownership of a work of art if such information contributes to scholarship or is otherwise well known and assists in distinguishing the work of art.
 However, the identity of the seller or previous owners may not be disclosed for a variety of reasons.
 For example, such information may be excluded to accommodate a seller’s request for confidentiality or because the identity of prior owners is unknown given the age of the work of art.

 A buyer’s premium will be added to the Hammer Price and is payable by the buyer as part of the total purchase price.
 The buyer’s premium is 20% of the hammer price of each Lot up.